Science-Backed Take On Coffee And Its Effect On Fasting

 Coffee and the benefits of fasting

 By drinking black coffee, you can also increase the benefits of fasting.
-For instance, intermittent fasting can support your brain health by increasing autophagy.
-Autophagy is a process in your organism, during which your body cells get rid of damaged or unnecessary components (1).
+For instance, intermittent fasting is thought to support your brain health by increasing autophagy.
+Autophagy is a process in your body, during which your body cells get rid of damaged or unnecessary components (1).
 It is also your body’s way to replace damaged cells with healthy ones.
 This process lowers your risks of age-related mental decline.
 A study in mice has shown that coffee can increase the process of autophagy (5).
-This example demonstrates, that coffee can boost the benefits of intermittent fasting.
+This example demonstrates, that coffee may boost the benefits of intermittent fasting.
 However, it is essential to practice moderation, in order to avoid side effects, such as insomnia, heartburn, nervousness and more.

-So, in general, black coffee won’t break your fast, and you can indulge in a cup or two on your fasting days.
+So, in general, black coffee won’t break your fast, and you can indulge in a cup or two on your fasting days or hours.
 But keep in mind, that this goes only for black coffee without added ingredients.

 Does coffee with added ingredients break a fast?